 In counselling, we can talk about any topic that is troubling you.
 We can address the symptoms you are feeling (anxiety, anger, frustration) as well as the underlying issues that may be contributing to those symptoms (such as core beliefs, boundaries, self-image, or distressing work-life situations).

 Kathleen's counselling clients are most often experiencing high levels of dissatisfaction as a result of overwhelming or debilitating work-related or personal issues.
 [Work/Career encompasses all of one's work, leisure and learning activities].
 Kathleen approaches counselling from the premise that there are always innovative options and strategies to be explored and implemented that can improve the situation and/or resolve the problems or issues.

 What's Kathleen’s counselling approach?

 My worldview, as a counsellor and a coach, is that each of us has been blessed with free will, the capacity to reason, and the ability to make choices about how we want to live.
 This is the basis from which I view the person's story in the counselling room.
 It is not my place to try to "fix" but rather to serve.

-As a counselling therapist I believe that life consistently presents us with challenges, and that in addition to one's emotional state, a person's thinking and attitude are key areas to explore for helping one cope and move toward healing.
+As a counselling therapist I believe that life consistently presents us with challenges, and that in addition to one's emotional state, a person's belief system, thinking process and attitude are key areas to explore for helping one cope and move toward healing.